Last Updated: June 2026 12 min read

 3. Tenancy by the Entirety

-For married couples in Florida, property held as tenancy by the entirety passes automatically to the surviving spouse.
-No court needed.
+For married couples in Florida, property held as tenancy by the entirety may pass to the surviving spouse without a full probate sale, but the title company still needs supporting documents.

 4. Lady Bird Deed

-Florida's enhanced life estate deed (aka "Lady Bird deed") automatically transfers property at death to the named remaindermen.
-Increasingly popular in estate planning.
+Florida's enhanced life estate deed (aka "Lady Bird deed") can transfer property at death to named remaindermen when drafted and recorded correctly.
+The deed still needs title review.

 If none of these apply, you'll need probate.
-Florida offers Summary Administration for estates under $75,000 (takes 4-6 weeks) or Formal Administration for larger estates (6-12 months).
+Florida offers Summary Administration for estates under $75,000, excluding certain protected assets, or Formal Administration for larger estates and more complex title issues.

 Tax Implications: The Stepped-Up Basis Advantage